mtlynch/mtlynch.io/_posts/2017-05-20-windows-sia-mining.md

 {% include image.html file="sia-ui-address.png" alt="Sia-UI address" %}

 Save this address and proceed to the [Start mining](#start-mining) step.

-*Note*: Every time you click the "Receive Siacoin" button, Sia will generate a new wallet address for you.
-This is normal.
-You will still receive payments sent to any of your previously generated addresses.
-If you want to see a full list of your wallet addresses, go to the "Terminal" view and type `wallet addresses`.

 # Start mining